NaailC/flask-project/README.md

 I have decided to create a database for Drum and Bass songs.
 Users will be able to add artists and songs.

-I will use Flask Framework in order to create the application
+I will use Flask Framework in order to create and template the application

 I will use Pytest in order to write and use testing scripts